Assignments in Writable can be set up with multiple sections to help scaffold the writing process for students or provide additional response options.

 1. To add a new section, click the blue + icon next to the section tabs.

 2. Choose which type of section to add to the assignment.
 Then, click 'Add Section'.
+Follow the steps to add a rubric, organizer or create short response questions.

 3. To remove a section, click the three-line icon next to the section tabs and select 'Delete Section'.